hnicke/sodalite/README.md

 Pressing one of the keys displayed in front of the entries will navigate there.
 ![Sodalite](docs/sodalite.png)

-On the right side, the current possible actions with their corresponding keybindings are displayed.
-All actions are freely configurable.

 Assign the most intuitive and/or reachable keys to your most frequently used entries, and stick with this assignment.
 Once setup, and muscle memory kicks in, all directories will be reachable in a blink of an eye!